jasonwhite/ducible/README.md

 ## Building It

-This is a very simple C program.
-There are no dependencies and it should be buildable and runnable on any platform (even non-Windows).
+This is a very simple C++ program.
+There are no dependencies and it should be buildable and runnable on any platform (even non-Windows!).

 *Build instructions are coming soon to a README near you.*